crysiss/holo-alfa/_posts/2019-09-18-how-often-should-you-look-at-your-shopify-store-stats.md

 ### At the end of every year
 Check your overall stats.
 How did your store perform this year, compared with the previous one?
 What is your yearly revenue?
 Can you calculate your profit?
 Where do you need to improve the most?
 Make that your theme for the following year.

-With regular stats-review intervals, you’ll be on the pulse of your business.
+**With regular stats-review intervals**, you’ll be on the pulse of your business.
 That’s the biggest advantage a data-driven Shopify store owner has over one who shies away from data.
 Also now you can see the forest for the trees.